 Increasing Climate Change Resilience of Maldives through Adaptation in the Tourism Sector

-Public-private partnerships will demonstrate the adoption of climate-resilient building codes, freshwater collection, distribution and storage, flood-proofing of waste and waste water management systems, protection of coastal ridges and vegetative belts, and diversification of energy services with renewable resources.
+Public-private partnerships demonstrated the adoption of climate-resilient building codes, freshwater collection, distribution and storage, flood-proofing of waste and waste water management systems, protection of coastal ridges and vegetative belts, and diversification of energy services with renewable resources.
 With tourism making up 30% of GDP and 60% of foreign exchange receipts, enhancing adaption measures for these vulnerable islands is crucial.

 With more than 30% of GDP and 60% of foreign exchange receipts, tourism is the dominant sector of the Maldivian economy.
 Tourism operations are intimately connected to a diverse range of value chains which provide goods and services related to agriculture, fisheries, manufacturing, construction, energy, water and waste management.
 Climate change undermines the resilience, viability and profitability of these value chains both directly and indirectly.
 Notwithstanding the evident impact of climate-related events on the tourism sector, environmental management systems in the tourism industry are highly self-regulated and their compliance is not properly enforced.
 Climate change adaptation is not integrated into policy and planning instruments of the tourism sector, which leads to insufficient adoption of climate-smart planning and investment practices.
 A number of tourism operators still employ water, waste and energy management practices damaging to the natural capacity of the sensitive reef ecosystem to adapt, and render tourism value chains vulnerable to climate-related shocks and stresses.